-But on Saturday, May 6, the Vaisakhi Festival – hosted by the Punjabi American Association of Manteca – being held at Woodward Park will for the seventh straight year bring a dose in Sikh customs and culture for the community at large and anybody who wants to come out and participate.
+And on Saturday, despite being 8,400 miles away from its roots in Punjab, the Vaisakhi Festival – being hosted by the Punjabi American Association of Manteca – will descend on Woodward Park for the sixth straight year to bring a dose of culture and custom to all who wish to participate.

-The free event, which will run from 9 a.m. to 7 p.m., will feature traditional dances, games, food and cultural practices for both those with Punjabi roots and those interested with learning more about an ethnic subset that is growing in the Northern San Joaquin Valley.
+The free event, which will run from 10 a.m. to 7 p.m., will feature traditional dances, games, and food for people who are interesting in learning more about a growing ethnic subset of the Central Valley.

-Organizers estimate between 1,500 and 2,000 people from throughout the area will attend the event.
+Bhuller estimates between 1,500 and 2,000 people from throughout the area will attend the event.
 Last year, he said, people came from as far away as Fresno and Bakersfield to participate.
-Dhaliwal – who is also active in the organization – said that there will be guests from Yuba City, Sacramento, Elk Grove and points across the Bay Area when people gather on Saturday.
+Lathrop Mayor Sonny Dhaliwal – who is also active in the organization – said that there will be guests from Yuba City, Sacramento, Elk Grove and points across the Bay Area when people gather on Saturday.

 The festival, which is free to the public, is open to the community at large regardless of faith or heritage, and other community church organizations have routinely participated in the past to bridge the gap between the two entities – namely the now-retired Pastor Mike Dillman at the Place of Refuge Church in Manteca.

-“It’s definitely something that’s available for everybody and there’s a little bit of something there for everybody – there’s culture and food and some vibrant performances,” PAAM spokesman Mandeep Bhuller said before last year’s event.
+“It’s definitely something that’s available for everybody and there’s a little bit of something there for everybody – there’s culture and food and some vibrant performances,” he said.
 “It’s important to have events like this that keep things alive and well and although some of these children have never seen or participated in this, they’ll learn and be able to carry the tradition forward.”